gfilicetti/video-encoding-on-google/docs/04_deploy_media_cdn.md

 > [!NOTE]
 > Media CDN can take up to 10 minutes to create the origin.

-## Register a domain name

-For this tutorial, register a domain name or use an existing one you own with a subdomain.
-You will use this later in a subsequent step to connect to your live streaming video.

 ## Create an EdgeCacheService resource

 Your `EdgeCacheService` resource configures routing, certificate, and caching settings, and can point to `EdgeCacheOrigin` resources.